Skip to definition.

 - transfer

-4. Move very slightly
+4. Move or shift slightly from a position

-"He shifted in his seat"
+"He shifted in his seat";

-- stir, budge, agitate
+- stir, budge, scooch [informal]

 - careen, wobble, tilt